angus4iiii/guardian_nodejs/frontend/public/README.md

 Angus Ho <angus.ho@4iiii.com>

 ## Changelog

-### 0.1.0 - Initial release
-- Change Pod OQC to have No Data results instead of Fail
-### 0.1.1 - Drive Side Detection and Bugfixes
+### 0.1.3 - Formatting and Ease of Use Changes
-- FindMy Fix
-- Drive Side Detection and Testing Updates
+- Single scan is required to enter a new crank serial number

 ### 0.1.2 - CORS
 - Add CORS support
 - New Percent Fails column
 - Run results uploaded to server

+### 0.1.1 - Drive Side Detection and Bugfixes
+- FindMy Fix
+- Drive Side Detection and Testing Updates

+### 0.1.0 - Initial release
+- Change Pod OQC to have No Data results instead of Fail